-stories with others, and - when appropriate - try to move in time with music.
-Key Stage 1 Key Stage 2 Pupils should be taught to: Pupils should be taught to: ♣ use their voices expressively and creatively by singing songs and speaking A play and perform in solo and ensemble contexts, using their voices chants and rhymes and playing musical instruments with increasing accuracy, fluency, ♣ play tuned and untuned instruments musically control and expression ♣ listen with concentration and understanding to a range of high-quality live ♣ improvise and compose music for a range of purposes using the and recorded music inter-related dimensions of music ♣ experiment with, create, select and combine sounds using the inter-related listen with attention to detail and recall sounds with increasing dimensions of music. aural memory ♣ use and understand staff and other musical notations ♣ appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians ♣ develop an understanding of the history of music
+tories with others, and - when appropriate - try to move in time with music.
+Key Stage 1 Key Stage 2 Pupils should be taught to: Pupils should be taught to: use their voices expressively and creatively by singing songs and speaking chants and rhymes • planting of and untimed instruments revisionly.
+A play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression play tuned and untuned instruments musically listen with concentration and understanding to a range of high-quality live improvise and compose music for a range of purposes using the and recorded music inter-related dimensions of music experiment with, create, select and combine sounds using the inter-related dimensions of music. listen with attention to detail and recall sounds with increasing aural memory use and understand staff and other musical notations appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians develop an understanding of the history of music